An open source database used for strategic trade control that profiles thousands of entities linked to proliferation worldwide.

 Deputy Director Meghan Peri Crimmins is responsible for sanctions and export control-related content in the Risk Report.
 She also oversees outreach and publicity for the Risk Report.

-Valerie, Jonathan, Treston, Meghan, and Rebecca engage foreign government officials in how to use the Risk Report as part of export control capacity building on behalf of the U.S. State Department.
+Valerie, John, Treston, Jonathan, Meghan, and Research Associate JP Imperiale engage foreign government officials in how to use the Risk Report as part of export control capacity building on behalf of the U.S. State Department.

-The Risk Report has benefited from the contribution of past Editors, including Matthew Godsey, Arthur Shulman, Jordan Ritchie, and Gerard White.
+The Risk Report has benefited from the contribution of former analysts, including Matthew Godsey, Jonathan McLaughlin, Jordan Ritchie, Arthur Shulman, and Gerard White.